 Due to the outbreak of COVID-19, the landscape of continuing medical education (CME) has changed.
 While organizations are preparing for the eventual return of live events, virtual events have come to the forefront as the ideal way to hold meetings.
-Regardless of the type of event, it is critical to target to the correct audiences to improve attendance numbers and maximize engagement.
-Whether you are a planning a virtual or live event, here are three steps to follow to isolate the best prospects for your marketing efforts:
+Regardless of the type of event, it is critical to target the correct audiences to improve attendance numbers and maximize engagement through proper strategy and having access to up-to-date medical marketing lists.
+Whether you are planning a virtual or live event, here are three steps to follow to isolate the best prospects for your marketing efforts:

 1. Determine the Geographical Area You Want to Reach

 What to do is dependent on whether the event is live or virtual.
 If it is a live event, be sure to study past attendee lists to see where most of the past attendees came from.
 From there, you can determine an ideal location that is easily accessible.
 You will also want to review your budget to see how far out from the meeting venue you are able to afford to market.
 If your event is virtual, you will have more leeway since you do not need to take geography and distance into consideration.
 Attendees will be able to access the event from the office or the comfort of their own home

 2. Decide the Type of Health Care Providers to Invite

 If you are offering an American Medical Association (AMA) accredited course, you already know which healthcare professionals (HCP)s can claim credits.
 However, you may want to coordinate with your Course Director to determine other types of HCPs who could benefit from your event.
 If this is an annual event, check past participants to see who has attended, and ensure that you and the Course Director are on the same page on who to target.
 For example, if your Course Director believes your event should target nurses, but your records show that no nurses have attended in the past, you should adjust your marketing strategies to better engage with them